‘General Hospital’ Spoilers: Cassadine Link To Andrew Cain Confirmed

 General Hospital spoilers reveal that the last name “Cain” that will be assigned to one of the Q twins after this Friday’s identity reveal is a huge telltale.
 The name Cain is no accident.
 GH fans have asked, on social media, why Drew’s last name isn’t Moore.
 The answer is simple.
 First, he was being raised under the name Andrew Frank while he lived with Betsy Frank (Deborah Strang) since she was passing him off as her son.
 Then, Betsy gave him up for adoption, so he would have taken his adoptive parents’ last name, which is standard for orphans.
-But the last name Cain means so much, other than confirmed he was adopted from the foundling home where Betsy left him.
+But the last name Cain means so much, other than confirming he was adopted from the foundling home where Betsy left him.

 Who adopted Andrew Moore?